yossisp/spektor.dev/content/blog/how-to-stream-mongodb-changes-to-kafka/index.md

 > Debezium is built on top of Apache Kafka and provides Kafka Connect compatible connectors that monitor specific database management systems.

 [Kafka Connect](https://kafka.apache.org/documentation/#connect) is an open-source tool to ingest data from data systems (e.g. databases) and to stream changes to data systems.
-When data is ingested a source connector is used, when data is streamed sink connector is used.
+When data is ingested into Kafka a source connector is used, when data is streamed from Kafka sink connector is used.
 Kafka connectors and by extension Debezium are managed via REST API.
-In our case a source connector will be used.
+We will use a source connector in order to stream database changes to a Kafka topic.

 Debezium also requires MongoDB to be run as a replica set.
 If you use a standalone Mondodb instance you can easily [convert](https://docs.MongoDB.com/v4.0/tutorial/convert-standalone-to-replica-set/) it to replica.
 I also had to convert mine and I'll use a minimal setup MongoDB docker image for the tutorial: